jdel/jdel.github.io/music.md

 In addition to the bass, I have recently taken on the cajon as it is as close I will get to having a full acoustic drum kit in a apartment.

 [The AyeTunes](http://ayetun.es) is an acoustic trio --in which I pretend to be a drummer--, performing exclusively cover songs.
-All sorts of cover songs, from the 80's tube Eye Of The Tiger to the Franz Ferdinand's Take Me Out.
+All sorts of cover songs, from the 80's hit Eye Of The Tiger to the Franz Ferdinand's Take Me Out.

 ---